 Yoga in a Capitalist Market

-The men I heard from told me that in the East, true yogis simply do the hard work of going inward and reaching upward.
+The men I heard from online that day told me that in the East, true yogis simply do the hard work of going inward and reaching upward.
 They usually do this under the direct guidance of a guru or teacher.
 Yoga Alliance does not certify these gurus, and the gurus don’t accept every student who asks for instruction.

 I know many yogis who are trying to avoid distortion as much as possible.
 We know we can never truly understand yoga as the ancient sages experienced it.
 Still, we’re trying to practice something as close to authentic yoga as we can get.